Anthoceras

-Anthoceras is a genus of straight, annulated, proterocamerioceratids (Order Endocerida) from the Lower Ordovician, found in North America, NW Australia, and Siberia.
+Anthoceras is a genus of straight, annulated, proterocamerioceratid molluscs (Order Endocerida) from the Lower Ordovician, found in North America, North-Western Australia, and Siberia.
 The cross section is circular, the siphuncle moderately large, and marginal.
 Segments are constricted (producing concave profiles in internal molds); septal necks hemichoantici to subholochoantic (reaching halfway to almost to the previous septum); connecting rings thick.
 Endocones are long and slightly asymmetric.